sjp/GOMstreamer/readme.md

 -----

 ### Standard Usage ###
-If you are an OSX user, enter your GOMtv email and password into the `play.command` script, then execute it by double-clicking it.
+If you are an OSX user, browse the `mac` folder and enter your GOMtv email and password into the `play.command` script, then execute it by double-clicking it.
 To save a stream, do the same but for the `save.command` script.
-In order to record a stream at a specific time, edit `delayed-save.command` and as was the case with previous scripts, enter in your user credentials.
+In order to record a stream at a specific time, edit `scheduled-save.command` and as was the case with previous scripts, enter in your user credentials.
 On top of this you must enter a **Korean** time (24h format) at which to save the stream, by default this is set to 18:00.

+For Windows users, the same instructions as above apply.
+The only differences being that the files are located in the `win` folder, and they have a `cmd` file extension.

-For Linux users, edit `play.sh`, `save.sh` and `delayed-save.sh` instead and execute the appropriate script via the terminal.
+For Linux users, edit the files located in the `linux` directory: `play.sh`, `save.sh` and `scheduled-save.sh`.
+Execute the appropriate script via the terminal.
 To play the stream that GOMstreamer dumped, open the file (default = `dump.ogm`) in any decent media player, like VLC.

 ### GOMstreamer parameters ###
     -h, --help            show this help message and exit